cambridge-ceu/csd3/applications/bcftools.md

 bwa index GCA_000001405.15_GRCh38_no_alt_analysis_set.fna
 ```

-We are now ready to liftover -- for normalized VCF only including bi-allelic variants, form indels using 'bcftools norm -m+' followed by liftover
+We are now ready for liftover -- for a normalized VCF only including bi-allelic variants, form indels using 'bcftools norm -m+' followed by liftover

 ```bash
 module load ceuadmin/bcftools/1.20